handmadecode/quill/README.md

 (see the [JUnit Additions plugin](#junit-additions-plugin)).
 The linked report is the task's `html` report.

+* All tasks of type `JacocoReport`.
+The summarized report is the task's `xml` report and the linked report is the task's `html` report.

 * All tasks of type `CoberturaReportsTask` (see the [Cobertura plugin](#cobertura-plugin)).
 The summarized report is the task's `xml` report and the linked report is the task's `html` report.